 \item For the \emph{readme} algorithm, we set the size of each feature subset to $\lfloor \log_2(D)+1\rfloor$, with $D$ denoting the number of features in $X$.
 We considered an ensemble of 50 subsets, which were all drawn uniformly.

-\item In the \emph{QF} and \emph{QF-AC} algorithms, we used the \texttt{weka}-based implementation that has kindly been provided by the authors.
-We left all parameters at their default values, including the size of the forest of 100 trees.
+\item In the \emph{QF} and \emph{QF-AC} algorithms, we used the \texttt{weka}-based implementation that has kindly been provided by Letizia Milli \citep{milli_quantification_2013}.
+We left all parameters at their default values, including the forest size of 100 trees.

 \item For both the \emph{SVM-Q} and the \emph{SVM-K} method, we chose $C=1$ as the regularization coefficient, which was however decreased to $C = 0.1$ when there were more than 10,000 training samples.
 This adaptation was chosen as in our experiments we observed that when large amounts of training data were present, a higher regularization parameter would slow down the convergence of the optimization significantly.